-On February 15, 2015, President Barack Obama issued a Presidential Memorandum titled "Promoting Economic Competitiveness While Safeguarding Privacy, Civil Rights, and Civil Liberties in Domestic Use of Unmanned Aircraft Systems."
-The memorandum explained that the federal government will take steps to ensure that UAS integration accounts for "not only our economic competitiveness and public safety," but also privacy and civil rights and liberties.
+On February 15, 2015, President Barack Obama issued a Presidential Memorandum titled "Promoting Economic Competitiveness While Safeguarding Privacy, Civil Rights, and Civil Liberties in Domestic Use of Unmanned Aircraft Systems."30 The memorandum explained that the federal government will take steps to ensure that UAS integration accounts for "not only our economic

-In 2016, the National Telecommunications and Information Administration (NTIA) convened a multi-stakeholder engagement process, which culminated in the release of the Voluntary Best Practices for UAS Privacy, Transparency, and Accountability.
-The voluntary guidelines apply to the use of data collected by commercial and noncommercial drones, with an Appendix that focuses on recreational drone use.
-Importantly, NTIA notes that its guidelines go beyond existing law.
-The guidelines recommend (1) obtaining consent when flying on someone's property; (2) showing care when collecting and storing information that identifies a particular person; (3) limiting the use of identifying data; (4) securing identifying data (e.g., by following the NIST Cybersecurity Framework); and (5) monitoring and complying with ever-evolving laws.
-NTIA's guidelines recognize that, while there is the potential for bad actors to abuse drones, voluntary privacy standards can serve as flexible guardrails that aid innovation.
+In 2016, the National Telecommunications and Information Administration (NTIA) convened a multi-stakeholder engagement process, which culminated in the release of the Voluntary Best Practices for UAS Privacy, Transparency, and Accountability.32 The voluntary guidelines apply to the use of data collected by commercial and noncommercial drones, with an Appendix that focuses on recreational drone use.
+Importantly, NTIA notes that its guidelines go beyond existing law.33 The guidelines recommend (1) obtaining consent when flying on someone's property; (2) showing care when collecting and storing information that identifies a particular person; (3) limiting the use of identifying data; (4) securing identifying data (e.g., by following the NIST Cybersecurity Framework); and (5) monitoring and complying with ever-evolving laws.34 NTIA's guidelines recognize that, while there is the potential for bad actors to abuse drones, voluntary privacy standards can serve as flexible guardrails that aid innovation.